 You should only select those mushrooms that are firm, dry, and unbruised.
 Don’t buy mushrooms that appear withered or slimy.
 Once you bring them home, store them in the refrigerator.
 You should not wash or trim them unless you want to add them to your dishes.

 Mushrooms are an excellent and healthy addition to a varied diet.
 They can easily be prepared and provide a range of nutrients.
-However, just make sure to buy mushrooms from a reliable source as some types are toxic, and can pose severe side effects to your health.
+However, as some types of mushrooms are toxic, and can pose severe side effects to your health, so make sure you buy edibles online where you can view their descriptions and reviews for a safer buy.